How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 • Use H3 or H4 for each question

 Pro Tip: Target "People Also Ask" queries specifically.
-When you appear in the PAA box AND earn a featured snippet for the main query, you dominate the entire SERP.
+When you appear in the PAA box AND earn a featured snippet for the main query, you dominate the entire SERP — two positions, one page.

 The FAQ Section Strategy

-FAQ sections are featured snippet goldmines.
-Here's the strategic approach:
+FAQ sections are featured snippet goldmines when structured correctly.
+Here's the complete approach:

 Step 1: Research Question Queries